ioeXNetwork/Elastos.NET.Carrier.iOS.SDK/README.md

 ## License

-IOEX Carrier iOS Project source code files are made available under the MIT License, located in the LICENSE file.
+IOEX Carrier iOS Project source code files are made available under the GPLv3 License, located in the LICENSE file.